twicki/mchbuild/docs/html/_sources/user_manual.rst.txt

 Setup a cmake bundle
 ----------------------

-Using MCHBuild will require creating a cmake file called a bundle.
-The bundle file will define all the dependencies one by one.
-Therefore all the dependent project (except the external dependencies) will require as well a bundle cmake file.
+Using MCHBuild will require creating an additional cmake project file, called a bundle, inside each project.
+The bundle file
+will define all the dependent packages one by one, and at the end of the bundle, it will add the root CMakeLists.txt of the project as yet another external project of the bundle.
+All the dependent project (except the external dependencies) will require as well a bundle cmake file.

 The configuration of the bundle will be placed in ``<project>/bundle/CMakeLists.txt``

-The bundle file contains the following structure:
+The bundle file should contain the following cmake blocks:

 * Locally clone the MCHBuild package.
 In order to do that there is a cmake macro in mchbuild that helps cloning git repositories.
-Copy the macro ``mchbuildCloneRepository`` into the current package and use it to clone mchbuild
+Copy manually the macro ``mchbuildCloneRepository`` (from the mchbuild repository) into the current package and use it from the bundle CMakeLists.txt to clone mchbuild

 .. code-block:: cmake